 Here the brackets $\langle \dots \rangle$ refer to averages over different configurations of the target.
 The incoherent cross section is obtained by subtracting the coherent cross section from the total diffractive cross section.
-It is standardly assumed that it takes the form of a variance of the diffractive scattering amplitude
+It is standardly assumed that it takes the form of a variance of the diffractive scattering amplitude which should be valid for small |t|.
+The t dependence, and the relation between the impact parameter and t through the Fourier transform, makes diffractive scattering a sensitive probe of the internal geometric structure of hadrons and nuclei, see Ref.
+[534] for an extraction of the transverse profile of the nucleus in ultraperipheral collisions at RHIC; also Ref.
+[535] for an study for the EIC.
+In particular, because the incoherent cross section has the form of a variance of the amplitude, it is sensitive to the amount of fluctuations in impact parameter space.

 Figure 6.15: The differential cross sections for coherent and incoherent production of J/ψ in ePb as a function of the negative four momentum transfer squared -t, for photoproduction, $Q^2 = 0$.
 The lines showing dips are for coherent production, and those extending to large |t| are for incoherent.
 The solid (dashed) lines are the results with (without) nucleon substructure fluctuations.
-Black, blue, red are for $W = 0.1, 0.813, 2.5 \,\text{TeV}$, respectively.
+Black, blue, red are for W = 0.1, 0.813, 2.5 TeV, respectively.

 Another interesting aspect, see Sec.
-3.4, is the effect of the transverse structure of the target in nuclear coherent and incoherent diffraction [529].
-For example, in the formulation shown above [121] a fixed number of hot spots was considered, while in [125] (see also [122] for a realisation using small-x evolution) a growing number with 1/x is implemented.
+3.4, is the effect of the transverse structure of the target in nuclear coherent and incoherent diffraction [536].
+For example, in the formulation shown above [122] a fixed number of hot spots was considered, while in [126] (see also [123] for a realisation using small-x evolution) a growing number with 1/x is implemented.
 In both cases, the ratio of incoherent to coherent diffraction decreases with W, being smaller for larger nuclei.
 This decrease is sensitive to the details of the distribution of hot spots - thus, to the fluctuations of the gluon distribution in transverse space.
 It also shows interesting dependencies on the mass of the produced vector meson and on Q^2 , resulting in the ratio being smaller for lighter vector mesons and for lower Q^2 .
 Besides, the hot spot treatment also has some effects on the distributions in momentum transfer, see Fig. 6.15.
 In order to check these ideas, both the experimental capability to separate coherent form incoherent diffraction, and a large lever arm in W and Q^2 as available at the LHeC, are required.

 While we have focused here on J/ψ production, lighter vector mesons like ρ, ω, φ could also be studied.
 They should show a different Q^2 dependence and their larger sizes would make them lie closer to the black disk regime.
-Also the dominance of two-jet events in photoproduction would provide sensitivity to the approach to the unitarity limit [491].
+Also the dominance of two-jet events in photoproduction would provide sensitivity to the approach to the unitarity limit [498].